Pumpkin Pecan Biscotti

 Preheat oven to 325°F.

-In a large bowl, combine almond flour, spelt flour, baking powder, cinnamon, ginger, cloves, nutmeg, and salt.
+Meanwhile, in a large bowl, combine almond flour, spelt flour, baking powder, cinnamon, ginger, cloves, nutmeg, and salt.
 Whisk together to mix well.

 In a separate bowl, whisk together coconut sugar, vanilla, flax mixture, pumpkin puree, and melted coconut oil.
 Add wet ingredients to dry ingredients.
 Stir until mostly combined, then add pecans.
 Stir until just incorporated.